SuperDARN/pydarn/docs/user/install.md

 - [h5py](https://www.h5py.org/)

 ## Virtual Environments
-It is recommended to install pyDARN in one of the suggested virtual environments if you have multiple python/pip 3 versions on your computer or, do not want to affect the main systems python libraries.
+It is recommended to install pyDARN in one of the suggested virtual environments if you have multiple python/pip 3 version on your computer, or do not want to affect the main systems python libraries.

 Please pick on of the following virtual environments.